ponylang/ponyc/examples/counter/README.md

 100
 ```

+## Program Modifications

-If you want to prove to yourself that the counter is running in realtime, you can add the following behaviors to see more output.
+If you want to prove to yourself that the counter is running in realtime (rather than pre-computing the result), you can add the following behaviors to see more output.

 ```pony
 actor Counter